inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 The birds are tracked with the University of Amsterdam Bird Tracking System (UvA-BiTS, <http://www.uva-bits.nl>).
 The system is described in Bouten et al. 2013.
 The lightweight, solar powered GPS trackers periodically record the 3D position and air temperature, and can be configured to collect body movements with the built-in tri-axial accelerometer as well.
 The system allows us to remotely set or change a measurement interval per tracker: the actual interval between measurements is provided in `samplingEffort` as `secondsSinceLastOccurrence`.

-The measured data are stored on the tracker, until these can be transmitted automatically and wireless to a base station using the built-in ZigBee tranceiver with whip antenna.
+The measured data are stored on the tracker, until these can be transmitted automatically and wireless to a base station using the built-in ZigBee transceiver with whip antenna.
 This receiver is also used to receive new measurement settings.
 The spatial range for this communication is restricted to the location of the base station (or antenna network), which is placed near the colony.
 Data from birds that do not return to the colony cannot be retrieved.

 Data received by the base stations are automatically harvested, post-processed, and stored in a central PostgreSQL database at UvA-BiTS (<http://www.uva-bits.nl/virtual-lab>), accessible to the involved researchers only.
 We periodically export the tracking data to CartoDB for visualization purposes (see the External datasets section), removing test records and flagging outliers (see <https://github.com/LifeWatchINBO/bird-tracking/blob/master/cartodb/import-procedure.md>).

 To create the Darwin Core Archive, we extract the data from CartoDB and standardize these to Darwin Core using an SQL query (<https://github.com/LifeWatchINBO/data-publication/blob/master/datasets/bird-tracking-gull-occurrences/mapping/dwc-occurrence.sql>).
 The dataset is documented, published via our IPT (<http://dataset.inbo.be/bird-tracking-gull-occurrences>), and registered with the Global Biodiversity Information System (<http://www.gbif.org/dataset/83e20573-f7dd-4852-9159-21566e1e691e>).
 Issues or remarks regarding the data or this procedure can be reported at <https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/bird-tracking-gull-occurrences>

-To extract data from one individual, one can use `individualID`, which contains the unique metal leg ring code of each bird.
+To extract data from one individual, one can use `organismID` (previously `individualID`), which contains the unique metal leg ring code of each bird.
 Tracker IDs are provided in `dynamicProperties` as `device_info_serial`.
 For an overview of all GPS trackers and the individual birds these are mounted on, see <https://inbo.cartodb.com/u/lifewatch/tables/bird_tracking_devices/public>.

 ### Quality control description